Enabling mmWave spectrum for new uses

 Latest publications

-On 11 November 2024, we published the following documents related to the award: the final draft auction regulations, the Information Memorandum, the process guidance for potential applicants and bidders in the auction, and a document setting out the boundaries of the “High Density” areas in which award winners will be licenced to transmit.
+On 11 November 2024, we published the following documents related to the award: the final draft auction regulations, the Information Memorandum, the process guidance for potential applicants and bidders in the auction, and a document setting out the boundaries of the “High Density” areas in which award winners will be licensed to transmit.

 Auction documents